nycanshu/ceph/backend/README.md

 - Each user gets a record in PostgreSQL
 - Each user gets a MinIO IAM user with:
   - Unique accessKey and secretKey
-  - Custom policy for bucket access
+- When a user creates a bucket, a policy is set on that bucket allowing only their access key
 - Users can only access their own buckets

 ## Error Handling